phlex-ruby/phlex.fun/components/rendering.md

 end
 ```

-The polymorphism here means this _renderable_ property could be any of the following:
+The polymorphism of `render` here means this _renderable_ property could be any of the following:

 | Type                           | Description                                           |
 | ------------------------------ | ----------------------------------------------------- |